andreasabel/meeting-logic-and-types-2018/README.md

 The lecture room has beamer and whiteboards.

-Contributed talks by (maybe not all of): Thierry, Andreas, Robin, Jesper, Christian, Simon, Andrea, Fabian

-- Ana has indicated that she will not be giving a talk, but could run a discussion session.
-- Ulf has said he will not give a talk.

 ## Division meeting

 Possible topics for division meeting (maybe not all of these):